Tool Stores/Wall Sheds

 2. Position one sloping end section and back section onto the floor, ensuring cladding on the lower part of each section rests against the outside edges of the floor.
 The boards on the side section overlap the edge of the framing.

-3. Using a drill and bit, drill pilot holes in top, middle and bottom locations, through the framing of the side section.
+3. Using a drill and bit, drill pilot holes in top and bottom locations, through the framing of the side section.
 Hold both the back and side sections in place and insert a coach screw into pilot holes.
 Strike screw head with hammer to help thread to bite.
-Tighten all 3 coach screws whilst holding side and back sections together.
+Tighten all coach screws whilst holding side and back sections together.

 4. Repeat point 3. with second side section.

-5. Position and fix low section in same way as points 3. & 4., but with 2 coach screws in both top and bottom of each corner.
+5. Position and fix the front door section in same way as points 3. & 4. with 2 coach screws in both top and bottom of each corner.

 6. All four sides are now fixed and assembled.
 Next, select roof section and place on top of four walls.
 Framing of roof section will sit outside of the 4 walls.